 - Serves as support staff for organization-wide events as needed

 - Other duties as assigned

-- Excellent organizational, written and verbal skills
+- Excellent organizational, written, verbal and analytical skills

-- Ability to multi-task in a fast-paced environment, prioritize workload and meet deadlines, as well as manage details, while being graceful and diplomatic
+- Ability to multi-task in a fast-paced environment, prioritize workload and meet deadlines, as well as manage details while being graceful and diplomatic.

-- Strong interest and/or knowledge of the diverse artistic disciplines LMCC presents and communities we serve
+- Strong interest and/or knowledge of the diverse artistic disciplines LMCC presents and communities we serve.

 LMCC’s Internship program provides meaningful opportunities for individuals interested in the arts and culture sector, from the perspective of a leading non-profit organization in New York City.
 We offer year-long and summer internship opportunities for interns to gain an in-depth experience at the organization.
 Interns choose an internship focus to pursue under the guidance of a staff member, while gaining exposure to all departments in our collaborative-minded office.

 During the program, all interns receive a monthly participation honorarium of $100.
 Interns also receive a monthly travel stipend of $150 and monthly meal stipend of $100.
 Interns also have access to a professional development reimbursement fund of up to $150 throughout the internship.
 All internships are structured at 16 - 20 hours per week, including supporting our evening and weekend events.